Ecotrust/madrona/docs/tutorial_appgen.rst

 Now that your virtual machine is up and running and your networking is setup, access the app generator from a web browser in your *host* operatings system (not the VM).

-.. note:: TODO: Why access it from your host system?
-The demo uses the Google Earth Web Plugin which isn't supported for Linux.
-Explain how a user might add a new Feature or KML through the AppGen interface.
+.. note:: Why access it from your host system?
+The demo uses the Google Earth Web Plugin which isn't available currently for Linux.

 1. Open the URL ``http://madrona/``